 - Canning Jar Lifter

-- De-Bubbler – You can purchase one or use something you have on hand.
-I have seen people use chopsticks and wooden spoons to de-bubble with.
-De-bubbling is removing the trapped air from the jar before placing the lid on.
+- De-Bubbler - You can purchase one or use something you have on hand.
+I've seen people use chopsticks or wooden spoons to de-bubble.
+De-bubbling removes the trapped air from the jar before placing the lid on.

 - Measuring Cups

-- Dry Beans – Rinsed and sorted.
-When canning with pint jars you use 1/2 cup of beans per jar.
-When canning with quart jars you use 1 cup of beans per jar.
+- Dry Beans - Rinsed and sorted.
+Use ½ cup of beans per pint jar and 1 cup per quart jar.

 - Hot Water

-- Vinegar – The vinegar is needed to clean the rim of the jar to ensure the lid seals properly.
-It is also used to add to canner to help eliminate the white haze that hard water leaves on jars when they are canned.
-Adding a splash of vinegar to the water of the canner is recommended.
+- Vinegar - Used to clean the rims of the jars to ensure the lids seal properly.
+It can also be added to the canner water to help prevent the white haze that hard water can leave on jars.

 How To Pressure Can Dry Beans